The Future of Commercial Waste Collection: Staying Ahead of New Legislation

 Learn how UK landfill tax reform, the Emissions Trading Scheme, and Deposit Return Scheme will impact commercial waste and how your business can stay ahead.

-The UK Deposit Return Scheme (DRS), named Exchange for Change, is coming into effect in October 2027 and will require certain businesses to take part.
+The UK Deposit Return Scheme (DRS), named Exchange for Change, is national legislation that is coming into effect in October 2027 and will affect the whole nation and require certain businesses to take part.

 The scheme aims to encourage greater recycling of single-use plastic bottles and metal drinks cans by adding a refundable deposit to each container, which customers can reclaim when they return it.

-The Deposit Management Organisation (DMO), now known as Exchange for Change, is responsible for the roll out and operation of the scheme throughout 2026, 2027 and beyond.
+Exchange for Change is the government-appointed organisation responsible for the roll out and operation of the scheme throughout 2026, 2027 and beyond.
 Details of the scheme are still being decided and worked through.
-Recorra has created this guide based on the information currently released by Exchange for Change.
-We will continue to update this page and notify clients as new information becomes available.
+Recorra has created this guide to help you understand the scheme and prepare you for how it may affect your organisation.
+This is based on the information currently released by Exchange for Change, and we will continue to update this page as new information becomes available.

-A refundable deposit (expected to be 20p) is added to the price of each eligible container.
-Customers can reclaim the deposit by returning the container to a designated return point, typically a participating retailer or reverse vending machine.
+In the UK’s scheme, single‑use plastic bottles and aluminium or steel cans, between 150ml and 3L in volume, will have a 20p refundable deposit placed on them at the point of purchase.
+Customers can reclaim the deposit by returning the empty container to a designated return point, typically over the counter at a participating retailer or a reverse vending machine.

 Exchange for Change aim to achieve target return rates of 90 per cent of containers within three years.

-All businesses included in the scheme over 100m² must provide a return point and 20p refund by October 2027, unless exempt.
+Physical retailers over 100m² in floorspace must provide a return point and 20p refund, unless exempt.

-Under the Deposit Return Scheme, staff at participating locations accept eligible containers over the counter and provide customers with their refunds.
-Each return is carefully recorded using DMO systems, ensuring accurate tracking of deposits and returns.
+Under the DRS, staff at participating locations accept eligible containers over the counter and provide customers with their refunds.
+Each return is carefully recorded using Exchange for Change-specified point-of-sale systems, ensuring accurate tracking of deposits and returns.
 This process helps maintain transparency, supports compliance with the scheme’s regulations, and allows businesses to manage refunds efficiently.

-Automated returns under the Deposit Return Scheme use Reverse Vending Machines (RVMs) that scan and collect containers and issue refunds automatically.
+Automated returns under the DRS use Reverse Vending Machines (RVMs) that scan and collect containers and issue refunds automatically.
 RVMs will be central to the system, offering a quick, convenient return method.
-Machines meeting DMO specifications will record all returns in DMO systems, ensuring accurate tracking and efficient operations for businesses and consumers.
+Machines meeting Exchange for Change specifications will record all returns in their digital system, ensuring accurate tracking and efficient operations for businesses and consumers.

 The Deposit Return Scheme is set to launch on 1ˢᵗ October 2027 in England, Northern Ireland, and probably Wales.
 Scotland is adjusting its schedule so the rollout happens across the UK at the same time.